unixbhaskar/slpkg/README.rst

       -v, --verbose         print version and exit
       -a script [source ...]
                             auto build package
-      -l all, sbo, slack, noarch, other
+      -l all, sbo, slack, noarch
                             list of installed packages
       -c sbo, slack [sbo, slack ...]
                             check if your packages is up to date